Allianz Arena

 Allianz Arena is one of the modern stadiums even if it has been around for more than a decade.
 You can expect top-class facilities when you visit this ground.
 It is one of the best destinations to watch football due to its expansive nature.
 The ground may lack in the personality of an old stadium, but it has all the modern conveniences.

-Unlike in major football stadiums across, German grounds do not have restrictions on the consumption of alcohol.
-It is commonly regarded that German soil is one of the best places to get some beer and watch football in large numbers.
-Even then, that does not stop away fans from seeking some of the best pubs for excellent pre-match experience.
+Even then, that does not stop away fans from seeking some of the best pubs for an excellent pre-match experience.
 It is difficult to find many pubs close to the ground, but there are several choices in the city centre.
 The top ones would be:

 - Augustiner-Keller – Arnulfstraße 52, 80335 München, Germany